 Most cart layouts are designed with a fixed width to fit seamlessly into your email template, ensuring maximum support and visibility across various email clients.
-Therefore, you may need to ensure your images are precisely sized to avoid breaking your layout.
+You can control how product images appear in your cart layout by setting fixed dimensions, constraining a single dimension, using CSS maximums, or relying on dynamic resizing services.

 Fixed height and width

-To ensure your images are precisely sized is by applying a fixed height and width to the img tag, for example:
+You can size images precisely by applying a fixed height and width to the img tag, for example:

 <img src="my-img.jpg" height="45" width="45" />